exosite-archive/hvac-reference-application/README.md

 ## Simulator Setup

 The simulator requires Python 3.
-You can ensure that Python 3 is available on your system by executing the following command.
+You can ensure Python 3 is available on your system by executing the following command.

 ```sh
 $ which python3
 ```

-If Python 3 is not available, please follow the official documentation to get started.
+If Python 3 is not available, please follow the official documentation to get started:
 [https://www.python.org/downloads/](https://www.python.org/downloads/)

 In the `ae-beaglebone-hvac-demo` folder, install requirements.
 The only requirement for this simulator is `requests`.
 The requests library is used for executing HTTP requests to Exosite and the Weather Underground API.